unimib-datAI/mantistable-ui-docs/docs/plug-in/export.md

 - **`NTriples`**

   This plugin enables users to export annotated tables from Wikidata into `NTriples` format.
 It efficiently converts the structured data and metadata from Wikidata entries into a series of RDF triples, adhering to the NTriples specification.
-Ideal for researchers and developers, it facilitates seamless data integration and interoperability within semantic web applications.
-Simply annotate your table in Wikidata, and use the plugin to generate an export file containing the corresponding NTriples triples.
+Ideal for researchers and developers, it facilitates data integration and interoperability within semantic web applications.
+You can simply annotate your table in Wikidata, and use the plugin to generate an export file containing the corresponding NTriples triples.

 - **`TRIG`**

   The `TRIG` plugin facilitates the creation of export files from annotated tables in Wikidata.
 This tool converts the annotated data into Turtle triples, a popular format for representing RDF (Resource Description Framework) data.
-Users can effortlessly generate these export files to utilize in various semantic web applications, ensuring a smooth and structured data interchange.
+Users can effortlessly generate these export files to be utilized in various semantic web applications, ensuring a smooth and structured data interchange.